[Publish] Posts Report

 The great thing about looking at your posts individually, is that you can start to compare the posts that performed well, against the post that performed less well.
 And if you do this on a regular basis, you can start to see patterns and trends and build a picture of what times might be working best and what content your audience might be most engaged with.

 Keen to see Analytics and Reports in action?
-Join a Buffer for Business webinar →
+Join a Buffer Publish for Business webinar →

 The table below highlights which report features are available on each of our plans.